smoke-wolf/GitHub-Package-Manager/README.md

-# GitHub Package Manager
+# GitHub Package Manager 1.4.0

-## Bug Fixes v1.3.7
-issues with uninstaller and settings, installer bug patched as well.

 GHPM is a powerful package manager for GitHub that helps users to organize, compile, and recall packages with ease.